pratik2709/Epic-Store/README.md

 the recommended games according to the user preferences
 * Buy Game API: This is a dummy API for demonstrating a POST Request
-* Maker-Breaker Game API: have not attempted this as per the discussion with Madhusudan
+* Maker-Breaker Game API: have not attempted this as per the discussion
 (can implement once I have a better understanding)

 ## Security